thutasann/gonex/docs/architecture/parallelism.md

 ## Overview

-This document outlines the architecture for achieving true parallelism in the Go-inspired concurrency library, transforming it from single-threaded concurrency to multi-process parallelism while maintaining excellent developer experience.
+This document outlines the architecture for achieving true parallelism in the Go-inspired concurrency library, transforming it from single-threaded concurrency to multi-threaded parallelism using Node.js Worker Threads while maintaining excellent developer experience.

 ## Current Limitations